AI literacy meets classroom reality. Join us 7/15 with Digital Promise 🧡 RSVP

 Join our mailing list to get the latest news, product updates, and content straight to your inbox.

 These AI questions are the ones students are already asking when they study the environment in science, learn about bias and misinformation in social studies, or think about authorship in ELA.
+That's why every AI Spotlight Movie lives inside an existing BrainPOP topic—so AI literacy shows up right where the questions do.

 Teaching AI as part of those conversations—not apart from them—is what makes the difference between those who know what AI is and those who know how to evaluate what it tells them.